Dental health diets for cats: The Veterinary Oral Health Council

 When looking for dental diets and treats for cats, the Veterinary Oral Health Council (VOHC) is a useful indicator to determine the efficacy of a product.
 Run by the American Veterinary Dental College, this council exists to validate dental health claims, such as the reduction of tartar and/or plaque, made by food and treat manufacturers.
 They recognize and provide credit to companies who have done their due diligence in ensuring the clinical efficacy of their product.
 The VOHC do not perform their own testing, but instead review research provided by pet food companies who must follow regulations and protocols that they have established, in addition to undergoing a rigorous approval process.
 The VOHC seal of approval can be found on products in both veterinary clinics and retail stores.

 Advocating for feline oral health

-To promote oral health of felines, a dental diet is an excellent place to start.
+To promote oral health of felines, a dental diet is one place to start.
 Diets with key nutrients such as zinc, polyphosphates, and ascorbic acid, can aid in the prevention of dental disease and the reduction of plaque and tartar accumulation.
 Aside from diet composition, large kibble size is a factor for consideration when purchasing a commercial diet.
-Additionally, looking for the Veterinary Oral Health Council seal is a good way to identify products which meet standardized protocols that help consumers purchase products that have been proven to be effective.
+Additionally, looking for the Veterinary Oral Health Council seal is a way to identify products which meet standardized protocols that help consumers purchase products that have been proven to be effective.